The dynamics of flowing, subsurface salt sheets: observational constraints and theoretical models

 What is the viscosity of salt as it deforms at depth in the crust?
 Is it Newtonian?
 What are the effects of the layer geometry?
 How do fluids move through the salt and what are their effects?

 Thick deposits of crystalline salt form when saline waters evaporate at the surface of the Earth.
+These deposits can be buried by sediment to depths of tens of kilometres.
 The low density and low viscosity of solid salt makes these layers unstable and easily deformable.
 They are inferred to become detachment surfaces that cause large-scale motion of the overlying sediments.
-However, in such systems the kinematics and dynamics of the salt layer has not been observed directly.
-Reflection seismic surveying is useful, but it is difficult to image the internal flow of salt bodies because of their low internal seismic reflectivity: only the top and base of thick salt bodies are typically imaged.
-Recently, 3D seismic images of the Messinian Salt in the Levant Basin (Eastern Mediterranean) have been shown to contain kinematic indicators of the salt deformation.
+However, in such systems the kinematics and dynamics of the salt layer cannot be observed directly.
+Seismic surveying is useful, but it is difficult to image salt bodies because of their low seismic velocity.
+Recently, seismic images of the Levant Basin salt formation have been shown to contain kinematic indicators of the salt deformation.
 These observations provide a rare opportunity to constrain detailed dynamical models.

-Analysis of a 3D seismic survey by Cartwright et al. 2018,https://doi.org/10.1130/G40219.1) revealed a sequence of fluid escape structures that traverse the 1500m Messinian salt layer.
+Analysis of a 3D seismic survey by Cartwright et al. (2018, https://doi.org/10.1130/G40219.1) revealed a sequence of fluid escape structures that traverse a 1500m salt layer.
 These pipe-like features were emplaced vertically from a common injection point.
 They were then sheared with the salt, leading to replacement by a new, vertical pipe.
-The emplacement of the 21 distinct pipes is constrained by the sedimentary sequence above to have occurred over a timescale of 1.7 Ma.
-Hence these features represent an unique, in situ kinematic marker of salt deformation.
+The emplacement of the 21 distinct pipes is constrained by the sedimentary sequence above to have occured over a timescale of 1.7 Ma.
+Hence these features represent a unique, in situ kinematic marker of salt deformation.
 The leading-order deformation of the salt is Couette flow (simple shear driven by lateral displacement of the sediments above).
 However, a detailed examination of the structure of the displaced pipes suggests a more complex pattern of flow.
 This may arise from non-Newtonian viscosity or from a growing undulation of the basal surface where the pipes originate.

 Aims of the Project